hawthornbunny/techie-alt-hunt/README.md

 Solution: The blog post linked to [whatif.themajortechie.com][], which added a new HTML comment: `<!--say_hi and do a bottleFLIP while you're at it!-->`.
 The GitHub commit shows that two files were added to the site repository: `bottleFLIP.fragment` and `say_hi.fragment`.
 These are downloadable at Relevant URLs above.

-The two `.fragment` files together contain all of the dump fragment C2.
+The two `.fragment` files together contain all of the fragment C2.
 However, they're a bit scrambled and some effort must be made to reconstruct the full fragment:

-* `bottleFLIP.fragment` contains the first half of the fragment (dump lines 20000000 to 20068000).
+* `bottleFLIP.fragment` contains the first half of the fragment (records 0000 to 0680).
-* `say_hi.fragment` contains the second half (dump lines 2006A000 to 20136000), but the row list has been cut into two pieces near the middle and the two pieces swapped.
+* `say_hi.fragment` contains the second half (dump lines 06A0 to 1380), but the row list has been cut into two pieces near the middle and the two pieces swapped.
 This must be reversed before assembling the two halves of the fragment C2 together.

-There is also one strange line in `say_hi.fragment` that I cannot account for:

-    :1B138000453E21D701504B05060000000001000100690000001C93070000000F

-It occurs before the footer, suggesting it's the last line of this fragment - but the line number, `1B138000`, seems completely wrong, since the preceding line is `20136000`.
-I would expect the line number to be `20138000`, based on the established pattern.

 It's also unclear to me how TheMajorTechie expected anyone to guess the correct URL from his hint - you would have to first guess that `say_hi` and `bottleFLIP` refer to files, and then you would have to guess that the files end with the extension `.fragment`.
 I don't think anyone would have gotten this.
 The only reasonable way to obtain this fragment is from the GitHub commit history.